hzget/hzget.github.io/index.md

 For example, the server may request status of the client and the client may respond with that info.

-In my past jobs, I work with the following two protocols.
+In my past jobs, I worked with the following two protocols.
 They're used as the machanism to manage network devices: auto-configuration, status collection and so on.